Need to know how to survive the holidays with your relationships, sanity and dignity intact?

 If, even with your best efforts, it’s all turned to custard and someone’s stormed off, then it’s time for a radical reset.

-One particularly effective tool for repairing the holiday shambles is to ask yourself, ‘what are you hoping for now?’
+Ask yourself, ‘what are you hoping for now?’
 This powerful question (originating from paediatric palliative care) reminds us that, even in a difficult situations, there are multiple ways forward, other things we care about, other things to do.

 RULE TWELVE: Remember, you’ve got a whole 12 months before you have to do it again.